EFL Cup: History

 The League Cup was criticised by the better-endowed clubs.
 The Times' correspondent at the time felt that the League Cup was a step in the wrong direction; the European Cup had been formed five years prior to the League Cup and the correspondent felt the League Cup's introduction was adding to existing problems.
 The Times published on 30 May 1960: "Where a drastic reduction is required in an attempt to raise quality, no doubt quantity and a further spread of mediocrity will be the dose.
 Where men like Count Bernabeu with his wider horizons, think in terms of a European League for the future in which a lead could surely now be given jointly by our leaders, the Football League propose next season to implement their useless Football League Cup to be played in midweek.
 It gets the players, the clubs and the public nowhere."

 Aston Villa were the inaugural winners in 1960–61, defeating Rotherham United 3–2 in the final over two legs.
 Football in England was considered to be of a low quality, compared to what was being played on the continent, as relatively unfashionable clubs Burnley and Wolverhampton Wanderers were England's representatives in Europe that year, having lifted the major honours ahead of much bigger clubs like Arsenal and Manchester United.
 Richards referred to the appetite for European football as 'continental fever'.
 He was keen for the league to re-establish itself: 'We must be prepared to put the interests of the League and the game before individual clubs.'
 Sixteen clubs opposed the competition's creation, thirty-one approved it.
 The average attendance across the League Cup was 10,556, just higher than the average gate in the Third Division.
 The total attendance of the Football League competition had fallen by 4 million from the previous season.
 Richards is reputed to have told Hardaker that he foresaw 'the League Cup final being held at Wembley, but that it wouldn't be during his lifetime'.
-The first League Cup final to be held at Wembley was Third Division Queens Park Rangers's win over First Division West Bromwich Albion on 4 March 1967.
+The first League Cup final to be held at Wembley was Third Division Queens Park Rangers' win over First Division West Bromwich Albion on 4 March 1967.
 Richards died in 1968.

 The first League Cup was won in 1960–61 by Aston Villa who, at the time, held the overall record for major trophies won in England.
-The next three finals, however, saw the trophy won by clubs who had never won a major trophy before.
+The next three finals, however, saw the trophy won by clubs that had never previously won a major trophy.
 One of them, Norwich City, had yet to even play in the First Division, while their opponents Rochdale had played no higher than the Third Division.